 Ancient Conspiracy: Vampires in general play this role to humanity.
 There are also multiple conspiracies within their own society.

 Attack of the 50-Foot Whatever: The Cathedral of Flesh is almost exactly what it sounds like — a mass of constantly-mutating living flesh large enough to serve as a literal cathedral.
 It is essentially semi-sentient Vicissitude that was created by the 4th generation Tzimisce Yorak, which later turned on its creator.
 It pops up in various places in the metaplot including Transylvania and New York City as a cool location to do battle, including in Vampire the Masquerade: Redemption.

 Aura Vision: The Auspex discipline has the ability to do this among its powers.
-In particular, vampires who can read auras can tell if someone is a Diablerist (their auras have nasty black veins running through them).
+Particularly useful for spotting those vampire "cannibals" who have diablerized others.

-Authority Equals Asskicking: Vampires' supernatural powers, as a rule, grow and develop with age, and positions of authority are, as a rule, again, occupied by old vampires, so...
+Authority Equals Asskicking: Vampires' supernatural powers, as a rule, grow and develop with age, and positions of authority are usually occupied by old vampires.

 Asskicking Equals Authority: Vampires don't really elect their leaders, and any ambitious vampire needs to be proficient in several disciplines and have combat experience to stay undead.
 Asskicking is the only thing equal to authority in the more combative clans such as the Brujah and Gangrel, and in the Sabbat.

-Ax-Crazy: The Sabbat vampire sect is infamous for being full of Ax-Crazy young vampires, who brutalize humans for fun and eat non-Sabbat vampires for fun and power (older Sabbat members are generally those vampires who grew out of this - into calm and calculated monstrosity).
+Ax-Crazy: The Sabbat vampire sect is infamous for being full of Ax-Crazy young vampires who off humans (and often other vamps) for fun.
+Older Sabbat members are generally those vampires who lived long enough to grow out of this and into calm and calculated monstrosity.